What are the benefits of cryotherapy?

 There are many benefits to cryotherapy and the use of Cryotherapy machines, which are also known as Cryosaunas.
 Research and clinical studies show that Cryotherapy can be used to treat and relieve muscle pain and soreness.
-It also expedites the recovery process.
 This makes it an effective alternative to the low-tech applications, such as ice packs and ice bath immersion.
 Cryotherapy can relieve muscle pain, sprains, swelling, and joint stiffness.
 Many clients also report improvements in sleep quality and restfulness.

 How Long Does It Take to Feel the Benefits of Cryotherapy? . . .

 It doesn’t take very long to start experiencing the benefits of Cryotherapy.
 During the first few minutes, your brain releases endorphins and adrenaline into your body as your skin temperature drops to about 0 degrees Celsius.
 Your core body temperature remains at about 37 degrees Celsius.
 Cryotherapy treatments typically only take about five minutes, but the XR Cryotherapy Chamber from Cryo Innovations provides short-term results in just three.